-Candidates will be invited to speak at the virtual Town Council meeting to be held on Thursday 19th November after which a vote by Councillors will take place.
+Candidates will be invited to speak at the Town Council meeting to be held on Thursday 25th February after which a vote by Councillors will take place.
 Full details of the process can be found in the attached co-option procedure.

 PARISH OF WHITWORTH (HEALEY AND WHITWORTH)

 If no request for an election is received by Rossendale Borough Council by the date stated on the Notice of Vacancy, the Electoral Services Department will advise the Town Council that it may co-opt to the vacancy.
 Co-option is the process by which the Town Council selects a new Councillor and it is done as an agenda item within a regular Town Council meeting.
 The Town Council manages the process of co-option by itself and aims to demonstrate that it is fair and transparent by following the procedure set out below:

 1. Whitworth Town Council invites interested candidates to write to the Clerk by a specified date via notices placed on its noticeboards and website.
 Candidates will be asked to confirm that they are qualified to be a Councillor (ref.
 Appendix A) and to include their CV and a brief explanation of why they would like to be a Parish Councillor.
 Copies of the information received from candidates will be circulated by the Clerk to all Councillors prior to the meeting of the Town Council during which the co-option will be considered.